24 Jul Are you a value innovator in your industry? Learn how to scale your business 10X using the Value Innovation concept.

 25 screens and 7600 seats gave them better negotiating power with movie distributors, resulting in better margins.

 They leverage common lobby for central ticketing for all 25 screens resulting in manpower and cost optimization.
-Furthermore, Kinepolis spent very little on advertising because its value innovation generated a lot of word of mouth publicity.
+Furthermore, Kinepolis spends very little on advertising because its value innovation generates a lot of word of mouth publicity.